 As with most dog breeds, opinions are divided about the tiny Chihuahua.
 Some people find them noisy and bossy, while others are enchanted by their sassy expression and terrier-like temperament.
 There’s some truth to both sides; there’s a lot of personality and attitude packed into that adorable, compact body.
 Here are nine things that every fan of the breed knows.

-3. Chihuahuas are extremely intelligent and are quick learners, especially if you can make training fun and have plenty of treats on hand.
-They can successfully compete in dog activities, like agility and obedience trials.
+They are eager to please and respond well to positive training methods.
+Make training fun and have plenty of treats on hand.
+They can successfully compete in dog sports, like agility and obedience trials.

 4. These tiny dogs have giant personalities.

 They will rule the house, if you let them.
 It’s sometimes difficult to be firm with a Chihuahua because he’s so charming and entertaining.
 But he needs to be taught the ground rules, or you’ll find yourself being bossed around by a four-pound monarch.

 5. They’re named for the Mexican state of Chihuahua, where the breed originated.

 The modern Chihuahua is most likely a cross between the Techichi, an ancient breed from Central and South America, and small hairless dogs that originated in Asia.
 In spite of the fact that the breed is now thought of as Mexican, some version of the Chihuahua is found in artifacts of civilizations around the globe.

 6. Chihuahuas don’t do well in the cold.